mathiase4/sippyshop/README.md

 - **Solution:** This was as simple spelling error.
 I had linked to favicon.png in my HTML, but the file was actually named Favicon.png(with a capital'F').
 When i fixed the name in the HTML template, it loaded correctly.

+### Problem 3: My Phone Got stolen So I Couldnt Login Into My Main Heroku Account
+-**Issue:** Its true, my phone got stolen so i needed to buy a new one, but i had authenticator app for Heroku on the old phone so had a big problem with connection my account and website deployment.
+- **Solution:** Bought fast a new phone, tried to sign in but i couldnt cause of the authenticator app, so i created a new heroku app, started over and bought the subscription i needed to use Heroku.

 ## Version Control

 This project uses Git and Github for version control.
 All code changes are tracked with regular commits.
+Messages like: "Add models", "Add cart", "Add checkout", "Add Stripe test payment" and even some "Fix validators", or "added images to the library" "deployment setup" and problem fix.

 ## Security